-Interactive FFT is a feature that displays the Fourier transform of the vibration signal collected by FitMachines, which can be used for traditional fault diagnostics.
-'FFT' is an acronym of the Fast Fourier Transform algorithm.
+Interactive FFT is a feature that displays the Fourier transform of the vibration signal collected by FitMachine sensors, which can be used for traditional fault diagnostics.
+'FFT' is an acronym for the Fast Fourier Transform algorithm.

-This is different from the data displayed on the AI Output chart as AI Output displays a compressed summary of the vibration data, for the purpose of detecting unusual behaviour.
+This is different from the data displayed on the AI Output chart, as the AI Output displays a compressed summary of the vibration data, for the purpose of detecting unusual behaviour.

 This feature provides you with an Interactive FFT every 2 days.